Resources guide

 NMSDC serves as a growth engine for NMSDC-certified minority businesses and creates opportunities to connect MBEs to hundreds of America’s largest corporate members wishing to build relationships with trusted minority-owned companies.

-SCORE’s mission is to foster vibrant small business communities through mentoring and education.
+SCORE’s mission is to foster vibrant small

 Counseling and assistance for all small business owners.

-The foundation empowers women and women entrepreneurs by providing access to capital, education and digital resouces.
+women entrepreneurs by providing access to

-AccelerateHER program; funding; grants for rural and vets.
+AccelerateHER program; funding; grants for

 The Readiness Training Program for HUBs is an innovative training program that enhances the competitiveness and capacity of minority and women-owned small businesses to bid on public sector contracts in the Austin region.